ConservationMetrics/gc-docs/docs/reference/integrated-tools/superset/index.md

 For detailed information about using Apache Superset, visit the [official Apache Superset documentation](https://superset.apache.org/docs/intro/).

 We also have a [repository focused on specific deployment for GuardianConnector](https://github.com/conservationmetrics/superset-deployment).

+## Other Resources

+- [Helpful Superset SQL Queries for Charts](./queries.md) - Recipes for common SQL queries to improve your Superset charts